 No reputable contractor will show up and talk you into signing a contract without inspecting your roof and writing up a formal estimate.
 Professionals do not ‘eyeball’ the problem and pull a number out of nowhere.

-How to Avoid These Scammers
+How to Avoid Roof Scammers

 Tips from the BBB on Selecting a Contractor